AlwynBarry/w3-theme/README.md

 * There is built-in support for responsive mobile-ready main menu, responsive header, footers and content.
 * There is also built in support for 'scroll to top', shrinking and sicky headers.
 * There is built in support for Yoast Breadcrumbs or native breadcrumbs, depending on what plugins are active.
 There is Breadcrumb support for BBPress.

+# Changes

+*2022/22/25*
+Update to 1.0.1 to reflect the progressive additions of: Utility styles, Printing control, Bug fixes